tomvonclef/quib-console.js/README.md

-quib-console.js
+quib-console.js v0.1
 ================

-This is a javascript HTML5 canvas console based on code taken from the excellent qb.js (http://stevehanov.ca/blog/index.php?id=92).
+This is a javascript HTML5 canvas console based on the excellent qb.js (http://stevehanov.ca/blog/index.php?id=92).

-It translates the original QBasic console commands into an API.
+It translates the original QBasic console commands into methods of a class.

 This version has HiDPI support.
 By using 2x-scaled images, it avoids HTML5 canvas fuzziness that otherwise occurs when scalingup the glyph images.

 It supports all characters from code page 437.
 See also: https://en.wikipedia.org/wiki/Code_page_437.
-In particular, qb.js does not include smile characters, but I have added those!
+In particular, qb.js does not include smile characters, this does!

+jQuery is a dependency.

 ## Example